Psychology in Education

-About the Educational Psychology Concentration at USC Rossier
+About the Psychology in Education Concentration at USC Rossier

-The focus of the Educational Psychology concentration is on learning, motivation, instructional technology, assessment and mental health issues in urban education.
-Much of the research and scholarship that guides teacher education, educational administration, and student affairs stems from the fields of educational psychology and counseling, emphasizing the importance of these fields to educational practitioners.
+The focus of the Psychology in Education concentration is on learning, motivation, instructional technology, assessment and mental health issues in urban education.
+Much of the research and scholarship that guides teacher education, educational administration, and student affairs stems from the fields of psychology in education and counseling, emphasizing the importance of these fields to educational practitioners.

 Faculty expertise in this broad area expands to marriage and family therapy, school counseling, learning theory, cognitive technology, educational measurement, performance assessment, school violence, test anxiety, motivation, cross-cultural learning, human development, cognitive science, self-regulation, and social and cultural influences on the classroom.